ast-grep/ast-grep.github.io/website/guide/tooling-overview.md

 ![image](https://github.com/ast-grep/action/assets/2883231/52fe5914-5e43-4478-a7b2-fb0399f61dee)

 For more information, you can refer to the [ast-grep/action](https://github.com/ast-grep/action) repository, where you can find more details and options for using ast-grep in GitHub Action.

+## Colorful Output

+The output of ast-grep is exuberant and beautiful!
+But it is not always desired for colorful output.
+You can use `--color never` to disable ANSI color in the command line output.